tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 After all of the theoretical introductions, let’s try to combine all of that we learned so far to estimate the LLM throughput.
 We will:

 - Develop a simplified throughput model based on the GPU specification.
-- Compare it with a real-world throughput of Llama 3.3 70B on 4 H100s.
+- Compare it with a real-world throughput of Llama 3.3 70B on 4 H100 cards.
 - Explain the discrepancies between theoretical and actual performance

-The time to produce a response to a prompt is a combination of the pre-fill time and the decode time.
-The more output tokens we produce, the smaller will be the time spent in the prefill phase.
+The time to produce a response to a prompt is a combination of the pre-fill time and the decode time times number of decode tokens.
+The more output tokens we produce, the smaller share of time will be the spent in the prefill phase.
 The prefill time is primarily compute bound, and the time for token-by-token is primarily memory bound.

-Since prefill is so much compute bound, we can estimate the time by dividing the number of floating-point operations during prefill by the total effective FLOPS across all of the GPUs, plus the extra latency from coms.
+Since prefill is so heavily compute bound, we can estimate the time by dividing the number of floating-point operations during prefill by the total effective FLOPS across all of the GPUs, plus the extra latency from cross GPU communication time.

 The decode time is mainly memory bound, but as we increase the batch size, the compute component will become increasingly important.
 We will calculate both and take the more significant factor.
 InWe also spend some small amount of time in coms.